 Our six-day trip (with a travel day on the front and back) was one of exploring rather than relaxing.
 I haven’t figured out how to relax yet, to the disappointment of my 10- and 12-year-old.
-So, take what you want and leave the rest (if you want some rest!).

 Day 1: Travel to Portland